-Absolutely the most important tool is a digital camera, cellphone or tablet to capture photos.
-You also need a lengthy tape measure, and maybe a moisture meter to detect standing water behind walls or under floors.
+Absolutely the most important tool for a claim adjuster is a digital camera, cell phone or tablet to capture photos.
+You also need a lengthy tape measure and maybe a moisture meter to detect standing water behind walls or under floors.
 In a catastrophe, you need protective gear and a ladder in case you have to climb on a roof.
 And regardless of technology, I still carry a notepad, because depending on where you are, it’s not always practical to carry a $2,000 tablet around with you.

 Adjuster styles differ by insurance types

-There are definitely differences between working for a publicly traded, stock-held company and (and working for) a mutual company where the clients own the company.
-Stock-owned companies are a little more black and white on procedures, because they’re large and have thousands of adjusters.
+There are definitely differences between working for a publicly traded, stock-held insurance company versus working for a mutual insurer where the policyholders own the company.
+Stock-owned companies are a little more black and white on procedures, because they are typically large and have thousands of adjusters in the field.
 With mutuals, the policyholder is also a shareholder, so they tend to be a little more flexible.
 I wouldn’t say one is better or worse than the other.
 They both get to the same place, just from slightly different angles.

 How are we perceived by the customer?
-Typically, you’re the answer to their call for help.
-With an automobile claim, they might need a rental car or body-shop estimate, so it’s more immediate, whereas with someone’s home it is very, very personal — you’re going to be in their house.
-But at the end of the day, you’re seen in this positive light as the person who’s going to make their life good again.
+Typically, you are the answer to their call for help.
+With an automobile claim, they might need a rental car or body-shop estimate, so it’s more immediate, whereas with someone’s home it is very, very personal — you are going to be in their house.
+But at the end of the day, you are seen in this positive light as the person who’s going to make their life good again.

 The rarer the claim, the greater the appeal

-The least frequent claims are probably the most interesting, just because they’re different.
-But they’re also the most disruptive to the policyholders, so they tend to be the most difficult.
+The least frequent claims are probably the most interesting, just because they are different.
+But they are also the most disruptive to the policyholders, so they tend to be the most difficult.
 House fires, for example, are pretty rare — you don’t get a full house-burns-to-the-ground claim very often.
-They’re very tragic, very personal.
-There’s a lot of emotion involved, so they’re probably the most difficult to deal with on the homeowner side.
+They are very tragic, very personal.
+There’s a lot of emotion involved, so they are probably the most difficult to deal with on the homeowner side.

 The one claim no adjuster can ever fix